 Mr. Antolini Quotes in The Catcher in the Rye

 The The Catcher in the Rye quotes below are all either spoken by Mr. Antolini or refer to Mr. Antolini.
-For each quote, you can also see the other characters and themes related to it (each theme is indicated by its own dot and icon, like this one: Note: all page and citation info for the quotes below refers to the Little, Brown edition of The Catcher in the Rye published in 2001.).
+For each quote, you can also see the other characters and themes related to it (each theme is indicated by its own dot and icon, like this one: Note: all page numbers and citation info for the quotes below refer to the Little, Brown edition of The Catcher in the Rye published in 2001.).

 Chapter 24 Quotes